Boudhik-Shaj/Boudhik-Shaj/README.md

 - 👋 Hi, I’m @Boudhik-Shaj
 - 👀 I’m interested in python,dart,ai&ml
-- 🌱 I’m currently learning dart
+- 🌱 I’m currently learning java

 <!---
 Boudhik-Shaj/Boudhik-Shaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.